floydchow7/financial-big-data-project/README.md

 source myenv/bin/activate
 ```

-If you're using conda, refer to the follows:
+If you're using conda, refer to the following code:

 ```
 conda create -n myenv python=3.12